caburj/kwartrack/NOTES.md

 * [ ] Allow editing the accounts, partitions, and categories.
   - Always edit mode in the sidebar?

+* [ ] Allow hiding emptied accounts.
+  - Maybe show the delete button, but instead of completely deleting the account, only archive it.
+    - And archived accounts should be hidden.

 * [ ] User registration.
   - 2 cases
     - user will start his own db